Vesselin26/SOC-Investigations/README.md

-Hello, I'm Veselin Dimitrov
+# Hello, I'm Veselin Dimitrov

 Technical Account Manager with years of experience in the fintech sector, now focused on building a career as a Security Analyst with a strong interest in threat detection and incident response.

 <a href="www.linkedin.com/in/veselin-dimitrov-459492179"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I have always been curious about how technology works behind the scenes.
+What started as an interest in hacking has evolved into a passion for cybersecurity, and I am now focused on becoming a Security Analyst dedicated to defending systems.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]